Demoness from Thousand Years

 Demoness from Thousand Years (千年女妖 (Cin1 nin4 neoi5 jiu1, Qiānnián nǚyāo)), also known as Chase from Beyond, is a 1990 Hong Kong action fantasy horror film directed by Jeng Wing-Chiu.
+Some sources cite Hsiao Hu and Patrick Leung as additional directors.

 Synopsis

 When the Demoness from a Thousand Years threatens to break into the real world, a Taoist priest sends his two fairy disciples to steal the Bead of Hell, which has the power to destroy the Demoness when combined with the Heaven's Sun Bead.
+Siu Yi gets trapped in a web, and Yun Yuk Yi has to traverse the modern world alone until she meets rookie police officer Mambo.

+Ultimately, the defeat of the evil requires an innocent person to commit suicide, so Mambo quickly shoots himself in the head.
+Yun Yuk Yi sacrifices herself to save Mambo, who encounters Siu Yi, now appearing as a boardwalk vendor as he searches aimlessly for Yun Yuk Yi.